Isolated-Globalgig/.github/README.md

-# .github
-### This organization is intended to host collaborative information between Isolated Networks and Global Gig
+### This organization, Isoated-Globalgig, is intended to host collaborative information between Isolated Networks and Global Gig